Jean de Lattre de Tassigny: Army of Vichy

-Following the armistice, de Lattre remained in the Army of Vichy France.
+Following the armistice de Lattre remained in the Army of Vichy France.
 He was made a Grand Officer of the Legion of Honour on 12 July for his handling of the 14th Infantry Division in the Battle of France, an award Weygand, to whom he remained loyal, conferred on him in person.
 De Lattre was appointed to command the 13th Military Division, the military district at Puy-de-Dôme in the Massif Central, where he established a training centre for officers and non-commissioned officers at Château d'Opme.
 He was promoted to général de division on 26 June 1941.

-In September 1941, Weygand, now the Delegate-General of The Vichy government in North Africa, summoned de Lattre to North Africa as the commander-in-chief of troops in the protectorate of Tunisia.
+In September 1941 Weygand, now the Delegate-General of The Vichy government in North Africa, summoned de Lattre to North Africa as the commander-in-chief of troops in the protectorate of Tunisia.
 De Lattre opened another military instruction centre there at Salammbô near Carthage, modelled on the one at Opme.
-He clashed with his superior, Général de Corps d'Armée Alphonse Juin over the best way to defend Tunisia against a British attack.
+He clashed with his superior, Général de Corps d'Armée Alphonse Juin, over the best way to defend Tunisia against a British attack.
 De Lattre was determined to resist on the frontier, fearing that a fighting withdrawal might lead to the Germans and Italians occupying Vichy France; Juin, a native of North Africa, was more concerned with the security of Algeria.
-De Lattre may have also hoped the he would have been appointed head of the French forces in North Africa instead of Juin.
-Nonetheless, Juin recommended de Lattre for promotion.
+De Lattre may have also hoped that he would have been appointed head of the French forces in North Africa instead of Juin.
+Nonetheless Juin recommended de Lattre for promotion.
 He was promoted to général de corps d'armée on 2 January 1942, but Weygand had been recalled to France in October 1941, and on 2 February 1942 de Lattre was also recalled.